daattali/daattali.github.io/setupr.md

 You now have a working R installation on your Droplet.

-To learn more about R, visit [the official R website](http://www.r-project.org/) or try learning R hand-on and interactively [with the `swirl` package](http://swirlstats.com/).
+To learn more about R, visit [the official R website](http://www.r-project.org/) or try learning R hands-on and interactively [with the `swirl` package](http://swirlstats.com/).

 For more information on CRAN and what it offers, visit [the official CRAN website](http://cran.r-project.org/).